isadri/inception/README.md

 These provide isolation between the user and group IDs inside a container and those on the Docker host.
 A new user inside a container is not a new on the Docker host's main namespace, and vice versa.
 For example, UID 0 (*root*) in a user namespace is not the same thing as UID 0 on the host.
 This namespace maps users inside the container to different users on the Linux host.

 ### Capabilities

 Docker can adjust a container's authorization to use individual operating system features.
 In Linux, these feature authorizations are called *capabilities*.
 Whenever a process attempts to make a gated system call such as opening a network socket, the capabilities of that process are checked for the required capability.
 The call will succeed if the process has the required capability, and fail otherwise.
 When you create a new container, Docker drops all capabilities except for an explicit list of capabilities that are necessary and safe to run most applications.

+### AppArmor and SELinux

+Docker works with major Linux MAC (Mandatory Access Control) technologies such as [AppArmor](https://en.wikipedia.org/wiki/AppArmor) and [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).
+Docker applies default profiles to all new containers.
+Docker also lets you start containers without policies, as well as giving you the ability to customize policies to meet specific requirements.
+Docker uses [*seccomp*](https://en.wikipedia.org/wiki/Seccomp) to limit the syscalls a container can make to the host's kernel.